-where $M$ and $N$ are image height and width, while $(m,n)$ and $(u,v)$ are Cartesian coordinates of the image in the spatial and frequency domain.
-Since FFT results are complex numbers, $\mathcal{X}$ can be further separated into real $(R)$ and imaginary parts $(I)$ with respect to Euler's formula $e^{i\theta}=cos\theta +isin\theta$.
+where $M$ and $N$ are image height and width, while $(m,n)$ and $(u,v)$ are Cartesian coordinates of the spatial- and frequency-domain pixels.
+The complex numbers in $\mathcal{X}$ produced by FFT can be further separated into real $(R)$ and imaginary parts $(I)$ with respect to the Euler's formula: $e^{i\theta}=cos\theta +isin\theta$.

-Based on FFT, to visualize the spectral power, the azimuthal integral over the spectrum is defined as~\cite{durall2020watch}:
+Then, to visualize the spectral power of the image, the azimuthal integral over the spectrum~\cite{durall2020watch} is defined as:

 where ($\phi$, $\omega_k$) is the azimuth and $k$-bandwidth in polar coordinate of the image, and $k=0,1,...,M/2-1$.